 - Very important to wear a high spf sunscreen and preferable to avoid the sun altogether for a few days afterwards

-- Skin will be quite dry for a few days as the top layer as been removed.
+- Skin might be dry for a few days as the top layer as been removed.
 Keep applying that heavy moisturizer.
 Coconut oil also works well

 - Do not exfoliate for at least a week.
 In fact, you won’t need to at all while doing chemical peels at home, they are the most effective exfoliation by themselves and anything else will be very irritating

 - Skin will probably be very sensitive and perhaps a bit pink and shiny for a few days.
 Avoid excessive heat or harsh conditions

 - it is important to wear a high SPF sunscreen every day.
 The new layers won’t take kindly to sun exposure, which can result in a more severe sunburn and pigmentation